yugr/rust-slides/features/cons/init/README.md

 but compiler will still require dummy initialization.
 In some cases it can be optimized later, in some this will be unnecessary overhead.
+Also memory is usually allocated as zero-initialized (e.g. for `Vec`).

 This is similar to GCC's `-ftrivial-auto-var-init=zero`.